mvolkmann/MyUnixEnv/notes/Go01-Overview.md

 - garbage collection of variables that are no longer reachable
 - Unicode support
 - concurrency with lightweight threads called "goroutines"
-- communication between goroutines using channels
+- communication between goroutines using "channels"
-- object-oriented programming through structs with methods
+- object-oriented programming through structs and other types with methods
 - a fairly comprehensive standard library that supports many common operations including text processing, I/O, networking, cryptography, and more